-Develop ‘customized solutions for individuals, while simultaneously providing scale and cost efficiencies across the organization,’ says Don Jones, former Vice President, Learning at Natixis Global Asset Management.
+Develop ‘customised solutions for individuals, while simultaneously providing scale and cost efficiencies across the organisation,’ says Don Jones, former Vice President, Learning at Natixis Global Asset Management.

 Don’t use a one-size-fits-all approach.
 It will be a waste of time and resources for both you and your employees.
 General frameworks and questions are good to get the conversation going but to get the most out of your investment in individuals, you need to develop a collaborative, structured plan for each employee with clearly defined objectives and targets.
 These should be based on their specific skills, strengths, career goals and opportunities within the business.

 You also need to remember that your employees are just like you.
 They have too much work and not enough time so they will struggle to fit training and education into packed schedules.

 HBR recommends you make it easier by allowing employees to use ‘flexible learning solutions’ that can be accessed on mobile phones and tablets at their convenience.
 Similarly, recognise that different people have different learning styles and may need help or support using technology for training purposes.

 Schedule regular company meetings both on and offsite.
 These can be an excellent learning opportunity for employees from all departments to come together and brainstorm about finances, technology, products, industry developments and regulatory issues.

 Everyone likes to be valued and appreciated.
 Encourage your employees to think critically about the business and actively engage with its growth by asking for opinions and feedback.